Toivo Aro

-Toivo Nestori Aro (born Toivo Nestori Ahlstedt, 9 February 1887 – 8 October 1962) was a Finnish sportsleader and an aquatics athlete, who won 10 Finnish championships.
+Toivo Nestori Aro (born Toivo Nestori Ahlstedt, 9 February 1887 – 8 October 1962) was a Finnish sports leader and an aquatics athlete who won 10 Finnish championships.

 Sports

 Olympic participation

 Aro was the Chef de Mission of Finland at the 1928 Winter Olympics.
 He was the leader of Finland's swimming team at the 1924 and 1936 Summer Olympics.
-In 1924 he was also a diving judge.
+In 1924, he was also a diving judge.

 National athlete

 Aro won ten Finnish national championship golds in aquatics: